 How is Death Benefit Calculated on a Variable Universal Life Policy?

 The death benefit in your variable universal life policy is generally set up in two separate methods.
 You can choose a level death benefit which is equal to the policy’s face value at the time of purchase, or you can choose the face amount of the policy plus the available cash value at the time of your death.
 The death benefit plus cash value choice will cost a little more but your beneficiaries will receive a higher death benefit.

 Although these are the most common choices for a death benefit, different insurance carriers provide different options so make sure you find out what is available to you and will offer you the better solutions for your circumstances.

-What are the Advantages of Variable Life Insurance?
+What are the Advantages of Variable Universal Life Insurance?

 Certainly, every insurance product has advantages and disadvantages depending on your circumstances and your budget and your choice should be based on whether a particular type of policy will deliver the solution to your needs.

-- Variable life provides coverage for a lifetime.
+- Variable Universal Life Insurance provides coverage for a lifetime.
 Once your variable life policy is issued, the insurance company cannot cancel your coverage for any reason other than non-payment.

 - Tax-deferred earnings: A variable life policyholder need not be concerned about taxes on the policy’s growth and your beneficiary need not be concerned about taxes on the death benefit.